 Co-hosted and co-produced with FCTV by The Rev. Will Mebane and Onjalé Scott Price, the program provides a timely dialogue on race with a local focus.

-Episode Six: Talking Across The Aisle
+Episode Six and Seven: Talking Across The Aisle (Part 1 and 2)

 Joining the co-hosts for the sixth episode of THE Conversation are guest panelists Ewell Hopkins, Troy Clarkson, and Dr. Donna Jackson.
 Ethan Peal, Paul Rifkin, Ken Armstead, and Gina Brown also appear on the program.
 The discussion in this edition of THE Conversation primarily focuses on two questions: “What role did race play in the events at the Capitol?” and “How do we overcome our deep divisions in our country?”